vancassa/pokemon-list/README.md

 yarn cypress:open
 ```

 And choose one of the test cases to see Cypress running in action.
+It's fun to see your browser running by itself :)

 ### Building for deployment